Allenkd07/Allenkd07/README.md

 Python Full-Stack Developer
 ---------------------------

-Fullstack Developer with 1+ year of experience building scalable web applications across backendand frontend.
+Fullstack Developer with over a year of experience building scalable web applications across backendand frontend.
 Proficient in Python, JavaScript, and SQL, with hands-on experience in FastAPI,Node.js, AWS, Kafka, and Pulumi.
 Skilled in developing responsive, interactive UIs using React.js andmanaging complex application state.
 Strong foundation in OOP, design patterns, and infrastructureas code.

 * 🌍  I'm based in Pune, Maharashtra, IND
 * ✉️  You can contact me at [kumardileep1969@gmail.com](mailto:kumardileep1969@gmail.com)